 I tried to apply to a job but received an error message saying the job is no longer available.

-Yes, there's a fee to post job openings to our premium job board, run banner ads, or have us deliver on your behalf a targeted email or cell phone text message to our 100 percent, opt-in database.
+Yes, there's a fee to post job openings to our premium job board, run banner ads, or have us deliver on your behalf a targeted email to our 100 percent, double opt-in database.
 We offer a number of tools for employers with small, medium, or large hiring needs on our Employer Advertising Options page.

 Fortunately, we don't have many of these issues but with hundreds of thousands of users some issues do occur and we try our hardest to fix them as soon as we become aware of them.
 So by reporting these issues, you're helping us keep our site clean and well functioning for you, your friends, and others.
 To report an issue:

 I need your postal address and phone number.

 You'll likely get the most informative and fastest response by using the form to the right, but we can also be reached at:

 Minneapolis, MN 55410-2102, USA